Swiftlyll/FASHT/README.md

 # FASHT
 Repository holding the source code for the FASHT website.
+License pending.